SpacehuhnTech/WiFiDuck/.github/ISSUE_TEMPLATE/error-report.md

 ---
-name: Bug
+name: Error report
-about: Report a bug
+about: I encountered a problem and need help to solve it
-title: "[Bug] "
+title: "[Help] "
-labels: bug
+labels: help wanted
 assignees: ''

 ---

-**Describe the bug**
+**Describe the error**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

 **To Reproduce**
 Steps to reproduce the behavior: